 Field Byte Length Byte Offset Description Туре 1 0 The following values are defined for this field.
 0x01: PCI Endpoint Device - The device identified by the 'Path' field is a PCI endpoint device.
 This type must not be used in Device Scope of DRHD structures with INCLUDE_PCI_ALL flag Set.
 0x02: PCI Sub-hierarchy - The device identified by the 'Path' field is a PCI-PCI bridge.
 In this case, the specified bridge device and all its downstream devices are included in the scope.
 This type must not be in Device Scope of DRHD structures with INCLUDE_PCI_ALL flag Set.
 0x03: IOAPIC - The device identified by the 'Path' field is an I/O APIC (or I/O SAPIC) device, enumerated through the ACPI MADT I/O APIC (or I/O SAPIC) structure.
-0x04: MSI_CAPABLE_HPET1 - The device identified by the 'Path' field is an HPET device capable of generating MSI (Message Signaled interrupts).
+0x04: MSI_CAPABLE_HPET1 - The device identified by the 'Path' field is an HPET Timer Block capable of generating MSI (Message Signaled interrupts).
 HPET hardware is reported through ACPI HPET structure.
 Other values for this field are reserved for future use.
-Length 1 1 Length of this Entry in Bytes. $(6 + X)$, where X is the size in bytes of the "Path" field.
+Length 1 1 Length of this Entry in Bytes.
+(6 + X), where X is the size in bytes of the "Path" field.
 Reserved 2 2 Reserved (0).
 Enumeration ID 1 4 When the 'Type' field indicates 'IOAPIC', this field provides the I/O APICID as provided in the I/O APIC (or I/O SAPIC) structure in the ACPI MADT (Multiple APIC Descriptor Table).
+When the 'Type' field indicates 'MSI_CAPABLE_HPET', this field provides the 'HPET Number' as provided in the ACPI HPET structure for the corresponding Timer Block.
 This field is treated reserved (0) for all other 'Type' fields.
 Start Bus Number 1 5 This field describes the bus number (bus number of the first PCI Bus produced by the PCI Host Bridge) under which the device identified by this Device Scope resides.

 Field Byte Length Byte Offset Description Path 2 N 6 Describes the hierarchical path from the Host Bridge to the device specified by the Device Scope Entry.
 For example, a device in a N-deep hierarchy is identified by N {PCI Device Number, PCI Function Number} pairs, where N is a positive integer.
 Even offsets contain the Device numbers, and odd offsets contain the Function numbers.
 The first {Device, Function} pair resides on the bus identified by the 'Start Bus Number' field.
 Each subsequent pair resides on the bus directly behind the bus of the device identified by the previous pair.
 The identity (Bus, Device, Function) of the target device is obtained by recursively walking down these N {Device, Function} pairs.
-If the 'Path' field length is 2 bytes (N=1), the Device Scope Entry identifies a 'Root-Complex Integrated Devices'.
+If the 'Path' field length is 2 bytes (N=1), the Device Scope Entry identifies a 'Root-Complex Integrated Device'.
 The requester-id of 'Root-Complex Integrated Devices' are static and not impacted by system software bus rebalancing actions.
 If the 'Path' field length is more than 2 bytes (N > 1), the Device Scope Entry identifies a device behind one or more system software visible PCI-PCI bridges.
 Bus rebalancing actions by system software modifying bus assignments of the device's parent bridge impacts the bus number portion of device's requester-id.

-^{1.} HPET devices not capable of MSI interrupt generation (and instead have their interrupts routed through I/OxAPIC) are not reported in the Device Scope.
+An HPTE Timer Block is capable of MSI interrupt generation if any of the Timers in the Timer Block reports FSB_INTERRUPT_DELIVERY capability in the Timer Configuration and Capability Registers.
+HPET Timer Blocks not capable of MSI interrupt generation (and instead have their interrupts routed through I/OxAPIC) are not reported in the Device Scope.